What Makes A Good Portable Dental Operatory?

 The issue of power directly relates to productivity.
 Will the machine have the capacity of running all brands of handpieces, scalers, light curing wands, while at the same time running both the saliva ejector and high volume suction?
 Will practitioners be satisfied performing only one-handed dentistry, or will they desire the same production capability as in a regular dental office?
 All DNTLworks units are designed for true "four-handed" dentistry, allowing the dentist or hygienist to see more patients in less time.
 We even give our users a decided advantage in power and productivity.

 Whenever compressed air is used to run handpieces, noise reduction becomes a significant issue.
 Practicing in nursing homes, hospitals, or private homes require quiet environments, not to mention the low noise convenience to the practitioner.
-DNTLworks units are the quietest on the market.
-Maximum decibel ratings for DNTLworks operatories used n these environments are 5-dB - with our top-of-the-line Portable II running at a whisper 40dB
+DNTLworks manufactures the quietest products on the market.
+Maximum decibel ratings for DNTLworks products used in these environments are 55-dB with our Top-of-the-Line ProCart III running at 44-dB.

 Asepsis design has become more important with the focus on contamination and spread of disease.
 All designs should incorporate proper asepsis parameters, such as easy cleaning surfaces, recessed controls, automatic handpiece actuators, quick-detachable, autoclavable components, and housings and tray tops should always be made out of metal or plastic, never wood or Formica where bacteria can thrive.